rhaefer/harospec/content/home/intro.md

  css_class = ""
 +++

-We transform **data** into meaningful **information** using innovative, cost-effective tools.
-Our [services](http://reidhaefer.rbind.io/#services) include GIS, data visualization, reporting, & analysis.
-The fields we [work](http://reidhaefer.rbind.io/#work) within vary but often include urban planning and the environment.
+Data is messy and increasingly complex.
+Using innovative and cost-effective tools, we transform **data** into meaningful **information** for decision-makers.
+Our [services](http://reidhaefer.rbind.io/#services) inform all stages of the analytical process and maintain a strong emphasis data visualization.
+Our analytical philosophy includes several core tenets:

+* Analysis should directly inform decision-making
+* Information should be presenting in modern, accessible formats
+* Methodologies should be tranparent and reproducible
+* Tools should be modular and cost-effective

 [Contact](http://reidhaefer.rbind.io/#contact) us for more information and to solicit work.